Find Your Green Job Today!

-These three certificates provide high quality training that enables students to obtain desirable employment in the green jobs sector.
+These three certificates provide high quality training to help students to find internships and jobs in the green jobs sector.

-The program is ideal for those individuals that desire to:
+The program is ideal for those individuals that want to:

-transfer into a major related to the environment (Geography, Geology, etc.)
+- transfer into a major related to the environment (Geography, Geology, and more!)

 Departmental Certificates in PV, EE and RRM require 12 to 13 units per program and can often be achieved in one semester.
 Students can go on to pursue Certificates of Achievement which are approved at the State level and WILL appear on your transcript.
 These require completion of 18 or 19 total units.
 Transfer students who wish to (also) qualify for an Associates degree should select either the Liberal Arts or General Science major.
 Additional graduation requirements for the Associates degree from Santa Monica College are listed in the Academics section of the catalog as well as online (www.smc.edu/articulation).